 18:9 Display Aspect Ratio

 The LG G6 boasts a display whose aspect ratio is 18:9 which is now a major trend for current flagship smartphones.
 Aside from using an LCD technology, it retains the QHD resolution of its previous iteration.
-Although it offers less color reproduction than other big-name smartphones such as the Samsung Galaxy S7, its longer display provides enough vivacity and brightness.
-With the addition of the Dolby Vision support, you’ll watch movies with extra color and detail, bringing you a spectacular mobile viewing experience.
+Although it offers less colour reproduction than other big-name smartphones such as the Samsung Galaxy S7, its longer display provides enough vivacity and brightness.
+With the addition of the Dolby Vision support, you’ll watch movies with extra colour and detail, bringing you a spectacular mobile viewing experience.

 One of the major upgrades of the LG G6 over its predecessors is the dual square feature of the user interface.
 This enables you to view more of your social media apps like Facebook with a lesser need for scrolling through.
 Aside from that, you can rotate the device and have two different apps running on different windows.
 Browsing through multiple windows and apps is quick and easy, making the G6 better than previous LG phones.

 The LG G6 retains the pixel resolution of its predecessor but its optical image stabilization offers a warmer image quality.
 The quality of the images on the LG G6 is clear and gets better under the right lighting conditions.
 Meanwhile, the G6’s 18:9 display size also helps you capture good quality photos and selfies by having a full-screen preview on one side and having another preview for taking pictures, the former lets you scroll through it while snapping.

 Satisfactory Battery Performance